Fast & Affordable Possum Removal Caboolture

 Having some motion-activated flood lights or sprinklers are an excellent second line of defence for keeping possums away.
 The lights might do a decent job at scaring off skittish critters, or at the very least illuminating your yard and making you aware of them.
 Sprinklers, on the other hand, are much more effective.

-SPM Professional Possum Control starts at $350, but can vary depending on the extent of the infestation.
+SPM Professional Possum Control prices vary depending on your property and the extent of the infestation.
 Contact us for an obligation-free quote today.